donat-b/cronwrap/README.md

 cronwrap
 ========

-A cron job wrapper that reports stderr output over XMPP.
-It will let you know what command is executed and on what host by sending a presence stanza and will keep being online while it's running.
-If the command returns non-zero code, a report with error and standard output will be sent to the address set in configuration file.
+A cron job wrapper that reports error output over XMPP when command fails.
+It will also let you know what command is executed and on what host by sending a presence stanza and will keep being online while it's running.
+If the command returns a non-zero code, it will send you a report with error and standard output.

 ## Requirements